-To tidy up the place a host must exert energy to reverse the disarray (its entropy, to use the scientific name for disorder).
+To tidy the place up a host must exert energy to reverse the disarray (its entropy, to use the scientific name for disorder).
 But how the brain flushes out waste has been a mystery until now.
-That’s because, unlike every other organ in the body, the brain has no lymphatic channels, the separate drainage highway that transports white blood cells, antigens, and metabolic waste to the lymph nodes.
+That’s because, unlike every other organ in the body, the brain has no lymphatic channels, the stand-alone drainage highway that transports white blood cells, antigens, and metabolic waste from our organs to the lymph nodes.

-In humans, 700 such lymph nodes filter the liquid before returning it to the circulatory system by way of the big subclavian veins in the neck.
+In humans, 700 such lymph nodes filter the extracellular liquid before returning it to the circulatory system by way of the large subclavian veins in the neck (they lie next to the jugular).
 Blood circulates in a loop, but lymph flows only in one direction towards the heart.
 Other parts of the lymphatic system include the tonsils, adenoids, spleen, and thymus.

-How does the brain get around the shortcoming of having no lymphatics?
-The answer, published in the journal Science, may lie in the cerebrospinal fluid, or CSF.
-This brilliant clear fluid is constantly secreted into the nervous system, and subsequently reabsorbed.
+Just how does the brain get around the shortcoming of having no lymphatics?
+One answer, published in the journal Science, may lie in the cerebrospinal fluid, or CSF.
+This crystal clear fluid is constantly secreted into the central nervous system and reabsorbed.
 CSF is manufactured inside the hollow ventricles.
 The fluid circulates over the outer brain surface and spinal cord, and then percolates through nervous tissue and bathes the entire “interstitial” space between individual cells.
-The fluid gets reabsorbed into veins, enters the general blood circulation, and the cycle begins anew.
+The fluid is reabsorbed into veins, enters the general blood circulation, and the cycle begins anew.

 Sleep deprivation builds up the concentrations of both beta–amyloid and neural plaques, two hallmark abnormalities of Alzheimer’s disease.
-For decades we have known that demented individuals do not sleep well.
-We have traditionally attributed that to the degeneration their brains were undergoing.
+For decades we have known that demented individuals do not sleep for long or well.
+Traditionally we have attributed that to the degeneration their brains were undergoing.
 But researchers have begun to question whether insomnia might actually be a cause of mental decline rather than its result.

-In mice, where direct observation of brain tissue is possible, CSF that is dyed with a visible marker circulates briskly when animals are anesthetized or naturally asleep, but not when they are awake.
+In mice, where direct observation of brain tissue is possible, CSF dyed with a visible marker circulates briskly when animals are either anesthetized or naturally asleep, but not when they are awake.
 Toxins, including beta-amyloid, are flushed away twice as rapidly in sleeping brains than in wakeful ones.

 A follow-on study in humans confirmed the finding by recording rising levels of beta-amyloid during wakefulness and falling ones during sleep.
 The pattern is particularly robust in teenagers and young adults.
 So mothers, as usual, are right: young people need their sleep if they want to be mentally sharp the next day.